lizkaufman/my-first-reactnative-app/README.md

   - Same values as w/ CSS (`"center"`, `"flex-start"`, `"flex-end"`, `"space-around"`, `"space-evenly"`, `"space-between"`)
   - Also can use `"baseline"` value; this means all the items have the same baseline (all the bottom edges will line up)

+# Styling

+## Borders:
+- `borderWidth`, `borderColor`, and `borderRadius` properties control thickness, color, and border radius
+- Can split out for specific sides (examples: `borderTopWidth` to thicken just the top border or `borderTopLeftRadius` to round just the top left corner)
+- To make a circle, use a border radius half the size of the box

+## Shadows:
+- `shadowColor` sets color
+- `shadowOffset` takes object with width and height (`shadowOffset: {width: 10, height: 10}`)
+- `shadowOpacity` takes a number between zero and one; 0===no shadow and 1===completely dark
+- `elevation`
+- Customisations only work on iOS (on Android, something either has a shadow or doesn't, and that's it, or you can change the elevation, but you can't change the color, etc.)

+## Padding and margins:
+- `padding`, `paddingLeft`, `paddingTop`, etc. work like in CSS
+- Can also use `paddingHorizontal` and `paddingVertical`
+- Equivalent properties w/ margins as well

+## Styling text:
+-